 This script can only be run on the primary Controller.
-If you run the replicate script with super user (sudo) privileges, it performs the complete HA setup—from installing the secondary Controller, copying data to the secondary, and setting up master-master database replication.
+If you run the replicate script with super user (sudo) privileges, it performs the complete HA setup—from installing the secondary Controller, copying data to the secondary, and setting up master-slave database replication.
 If you do not run the script as a super user, you will need to perform some additional configuration tasks later to install system services.
 To perform those tasks, run the

 Install-init.sh script as described in Installing as a Service.

 You will need to run replicate script at least twice.
 On the first pass, the script performs initial setup and replication tasks.
 The final replication pass (which is specified using the -f flag) completes replication and restarts the Controller.
 This results in a brief service downtime.

 For an existing Controller deployment with a large amount of data to replicate, you may wish to execute replication multiple times before finalizing replication.
 The first time you run the script, it can take a significant amount of time to complete, possibly days.
 The second pass replicates the data changes accumulated while the first pass executed.
 If performed immediately after the first pass, the subsequent pass should take considerably less time.
 You can run the replication pass again until the amount of time it takes for the replicate script to complete fits within what would be an acceptable downtime window.

 For the initial replication steps, invoke the replicate script, passing the hostname of the secondary and virtual IP for the Controller pair at the load balancer when invoking the replicate script.
 The command should be in the following form: